 Dry fry and grind whole spices.
 Fry in a little oil, finely chopped onion, garlic and the rest of the spices.
 Add potatoes and gently cook for 10 mins.
 Add corn and water and cook until vegetables are soft.
 Here the chowder is served with roasted broccoli and cauliflower wit cumin.

 A turmeric based night-time drink to aid restful sleep, aid digestion and detoxification.

 Suitable for all the doshas.
 For Kapha dosha, choose almond milk.

 Add a pinch of turmeric, cinnamon, ginger, black pepper and 2 cardamon pods to a glass of cow’s milk or almond milk.
-Warm gently to allow the spices infuse and drink 30mins before bed.
+Simmer for 5 mins to allow the spices infuse and drink 30mins before bed.

 Enjoy trying out these recipes.
 Enhancing your diet with the powerful, health giving properties of turmeric and bringing balance to the doshas.
 You can find out more about Ayurveda by attending one of our workshops.
 The next one is our Ayurvedic Seasonal Cleanse on Saturday 11th January at 1pm.
 Find out more about the workshop here or you can book a consultation with Clare, Ayurvedic Practitioner at Lotus Studio, Highams Park.
 Clare undergone her training under the expert guidance of Dr Deepika Rodrigo (BAMS) at the Ayurveda Institute UK.